-As a city boy, ‘travelling’ is getting out of the concrete jungle to appreciate the gorgeous Mother Nature.
+As a city boy, ‘ traveling’ is getting out of the concrete jungle to appreciate the gorgeous Mother Nature.
 While arts and architecture could be impactful, it is always the dramatic, breath-taking, spectacular landscape that moved me to the core.
-After that, I felt refreshed and realized how tiny human being is in the universe.
+After that, I felt refreshed and realized how teeny tiny human beings are in the universe.

 Of all the places that I have visited, the landscape of Iceland is definitely one of the most unforgettable – it is just so unique and incredibly diverse.
 The island has volcanoes, glacier, fjords, lava, and black sand beaches… You see a lot more and a lot more different from anywhere else in the world on just a small, small island in the Atlantic.

-One more thing, when we were taking photos around the glacier, one of the biggest iceberg collapsed.
+One more thing, when we were taking photos around the glacier, one of the biggest icebergs collapsed.
 There was a deafening sound and the sight of it was spectacular!!